torhve/blag/raspberry-pi-davis-vue-weather-station-with-custom-frontend.md

 ## Prequisites

-*    Raspbery PI
+*    Raspbery PI for fetching data from weather station, grabbing pictures from web camera and pushing to the web.
-*    A weaher station (I'm using Davis Vue)
+*    A weaher station (This guide is using Davis Vantage Vue)
-*    A web and database server host
+*    A web and database server host (With a public reacable address, runnig Ubuntu/Nginx/OpenResty/Postgresql)
-*    A web camera
+*    A web camera, for still images and timelapse (I bought a Microsoft LifeCam Studio HD)

 ## Components